-Magnetic dust cover filters are easy to remove and put back.
+The magnetic dust cover filters are easy to remove and put back.
 Rounded edges and a well-made acrylic panel.
 Not too tall, making it ideal for areas with limited space.
 Effective ventilation.
 Affordable price.

-Cable management system is lacking and needs cutouts.
+The cable management system is lacking and needs cutouts.
 Lack of ample interior space.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you’re building your own PC, you’ll need to spend some time picking out the perfect components.
-One of the most important, and oft overlooked, parts to select is the computer case.
+One of the most important, and oft-overlooked, parts to select is the computer case.
 Your computer case will be the foundation of your machine, and it needs to have the right amount of layout and storage space.

-Computer cases come in all shapes, sizes, and colours — and varying levels of quality, too.
+Computer cases come in all shapes, sizes, and colors — and varying levels of quality, too.
 The case you buy needs to have enough room for everything from your motherboard to your hard drives (and a system for ventilating air for keeping it all cool).
 And if you ask most PC builders, it should reflect your personal style, too: computer cases come in all kinds of funky designs, so there’s definitely an opportunity to express your tastes through your case.